AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

 ### Commit Message

+1. Write in English.
-1. Use the present tense.
+1. Use the present tense in the title.
+1. Separate the title from the description with a blank line.
-2. Use the imperative in the title.
+1. Use the imperative in the title.
 For example, you can start the title with these words: Refactor, Update, Remove, Release, Fix, Merge, Rename, etc.
-3. Start your message with an uppercase letter.
+1. Start your title and description with an uppercase letter.
-4. Write in English.
-5. The first line of your commit message must be maximum 50 characters long.
-If you need more verbose description, write the first line as a summary, leave a blank line and then start writing the description.
-Each line in the description should though wrap at the 72nd mark.

 **Recommendation for creating commits**

 1. Try to avoid using `git commit .`.
 Instead, try to get into the habit of checking which files are actually changed (with git status), and then add files to your commits explicitly: `git add {file1} {file2}`.
-2. When you work on local machine and you’ve created a commit already, but then you do more work that should logically be included in that same commit, you can simply add new work to the previous commit with `git commit --amend`.
+1. When you work on local machine and you’ve created a commit already, but then you do more work that should logically be included in that same commit, you can simply add new work to the previous commit with `git commit --amend`.
 Cannot be used if the commit was sent to a remote server.

 ## Work with versions